marionettejs/backbone.marionette/readme.md

 * **Backbone.Marionette.Application**: An application object that starts your app via initializers, and more
 * **Backbone.Marionette.AppRouter**: Reduce your routers to nothing more then configuration
-* **Backbone.Marionette.View**: The core View type that other Marionette views extend from
+* **Backbone.Marionette.View**: The base View type that other Marionette views extend from (not intended to be used directly)
 * **Backbone.Marionette.ItemView**: A view that renders a single item
 * **Backbone.Marionette.CollectionView**: A view that iterates over a collection, and renders individual `ItemView` instances for each model
 * **Backbone.Marionette.CompositeView**: A collection view and item view, for rendering leaf-branch/composite model hierarchies